livingstonlarus/livingstonlarus.github.io/otobotto/paper/02-background-and-motivation.md

    - **Limited pull request lifecycle automation** for streamlined review processes
    - **Weak integration with CI/CD pipelines** for continuous verification and deployment

-Our experiments with Runic revealed many of these limitations firsthand.
-While it implemented basic agent spawning and a memory bank, Runic still relied on sequential coordination and lacked the sophisticated memory architecture needed for enterprise-scale development.
+Experiments with multi-agent systems revealed many of these limitations firsthand.
+While some systems implemented basic agent spawning and a memory bank, they still relied on sequential coordination and lacked the sophisticated memory architecture needed for enterprise-scale development.
 In these systems, often one agent generates tasks and waits while another executes them, which is parallel only in a coarse sense but not a true swarm working concurrently.
 This leads to inefficiencies and missed opportunities for agents to help or verify each other's work in real-time.

 Another key limitation is **verification and quality assurance**.
 An AI may generate syntactically correct code that passes basic tests but still harbor subtle bugs, security vulnerabilities, or fail to meet certain requirements – especially if those checks are not integrated into the generation process.
 Without an integrated testing and review mechanism, AI-generated code might accelerate development at the expense of reliability.
 For enterprise adoption, this trade-off is unacceptable; any automated system must produce code that meets or exceeds the quality of human engineers using established best practices.